materia79/streamedVars/README.md

 ## Dimension variables

 Globally synced variable data from entity to all clients in dimension.
 Usable to lower the load and have better network optimization for clients in other dimensions.

 **NOTE**: This resourece only operates properly when using `entity.setDimension(dim);` instead of `entity.dimension = dim;` until RAGE Multiplayer implements an event that can detect dimension change.

+(And when you are on it George: PLEASE add `entityStreamIn => (entity, forPlayer)` and `entityStreamOut => (entity, forPlayer)` server events triggering for player, peds and vehicles similar to the non working `playerStreamIn` events serverside.
+Thanks!
+That would simplify this resource alot already!😏)
 ### Server-side API

 #### entity.setDimension(dim)